-The tour took most of the day and we had enough time to get ready for the rehearsal dinner at Torre Normanna Restaurant.
+The tour took most of the day.
+We had enough time to get ready for the rehearsal dinner at Torre Normanna Restaurant.
 The food was absolutely wonderful course after course.
-I was extremely impressed at how the restaurant handled my cousins nut allergy especially not being told in advance.
-They assured her anything put in front of her would be nut free and they made her dishes separately when possible, if they couldn’t make it nut free.
+I was extremely impressed at how the restaurant handled my cousin’s nut allergy especially not being told in advance.
+They assured her anything put in front of her would-be nut-free and they made her dishes separately when possible if they couldn’t make it nut free.
 They substituted with something that I would consider equivalent or better.
 I of course made sure our family ordered various entrees, so we could all sample the variety.
 The meal consisted of Buffalo Mozzarella & Bruschetta appetizer, Main Course options of Seafood risotto, Scialatielli* pasta with seafood or Pennone” pasta filled with beef and dessert choices of Cannoli, Limoncello Ice Cream Or Sfogliatelle ricce (ricotta filling).

 Day 5: Minori and Wedding Day

-After breakfast we decided to head to Maiori with my cousins, niece and aunt who had arrived just in time for the rehearsal dinner the night before and hadn’t had a chance to explore.
-We checked and the ferry to Minori wasn’t running so we took the 20-minute walk along Amalfi drive over to Minori.
-We stopped at the visitors center on the right when you get into town and a brief stop at the beach because as a family you can’t walk by a beach without stepping foot on the sands.
+After breakfast, we decided to head to Maiori with my cousins, niece, and aunt.
+They had arrived just in time for the rehearsal dinner the night before and hadn’t had a chance to explore.
+The ferry to Minori wasn’t running so we took the 20-minute walk along Amalfi drive over to Minori.
+We stopped at the visitor’s center, on the right when you get into town, and a brief stop at the beach because as a family you can’t walk by a beach without stepping foot on the sands.
 We then walked over to Villa Romana ruins.
 They have a small information center and we enjoyed a brief walk around the ruins.

-We arrived back in Miaori with time to grab some items from the grocery store for a light lunch while we all got ready.
-Mike stayed back to order a pizza for him and the kids.
-The Wedding and Reception was magnificent as you can imagine.
+We arrived back in Maori with time to grab some items from the grocery store for a light lunch while we all got ready.
+My husband stayed back to order a pizza for him and the kids.
+The Wedding and Reception were magnificent as you can imagine.
 The dinner felt like course after course was being served and it was.
-The meal consisted of an aperitif Mixed fry fish, Pizzella fried with parmesan cheese and tomato, Prosecco, next appetizers included Small caprese with buffalo mozzarella, Julienne squid grilled on endive bed followed by Capricious Salad and then Homemade pasta “Scialatielli ” with eggplant and mozzarella.
+The meal consisted of an aperitif Mixed fry fish, Pizzella fried with parmesan cheese, and tomato, Prosecco.
+Next appetizers included Small Caprese with buffalo mozzarella, Julienne squid grilled on endive bed followed by Capricious Salad and then Homemade pasta “Scialatielli ” with eggplant and mozzarella.
 Entrée choices were Sea bream with seafood or green pepper beef medallion.
-And the children had gnochi with filet & fries.
+And the children had gnocchi with filet & fries.
 The wedding cake was a delicious Tiramisù.
 Assuming the restaurant food is equivalent in quality I would recommend eating here.

 Day 6: Departure Day